 He is also active in civic and charitable organizations in Dallas.
 He is currently a member of the Endowment Foundation Investment Committee and Advisory Board for the Children’s Oncology Service of Texas (aka Ronald McDonald House) and a board member of Leader Formation International, an International Christian Leadership Development Mission.
 In February 2005, he completed six years serving on the board of the Parkland Health and Hospital System (Dallas County Hospital District), where he served on the Pension Investment oversight committee.
 He has twice served as past chairman (in 1988 and 1999) of the Society of International Business Fellows, a leadership organization consisting of 1400 senior business executive level, government officials, and NGO members in four regional networks in 45 countries, where he is a member in good standing.
 He was founder and initial chairman of The Health Industry Council (1988-1998) in the Dallas Ft Worth region, a nine county industry promoter and advocacy organization in North Texas, and he served as a board member for the Baylor Medical Research Institute (1987-2000).

 A sixth generation Texan, Gary received his bachelor's and master's degrees in electrical engineering from Texas Tech University and went on to receive only the third interdisciplinary Ph.D. awarded by Tech, emphasizing law, business and statistics.
 He was named a Distinguished Graduate in Engineering in 1993.
 In 1994, he received the Allan J. McDonald International Entrepreneur of the Year Award from SIBF.
-Gary and his wife Sheryl have four grown children and five grandchildren.
+Gary and his wife Sheryl have four grown children and six grandchildren.